Roasted Grape Crostini with Whipped Ricotta and Hazelnuts – the perfect summertime appetizer or anytime snack!

 Lemony, whipped ricotta, to be exact.

-I used their whole milk ricotta for these roasted grape crostinis, and they turned out entirely delectable.
+I used beautiful whole milk ricotta for these roasted grape crostinis, and they turned out entirely delectable.

 If you’ve never roasted grapes, you’re in for a HUGE treat.